Questions? Comments?

 Samantha Konikoff

-Sam is a mom of 2 (9 &12).
+Sam is a mom of 2.
 She met Becky in 2016 and they both knew that they wanted something more for moms in our community.
 Sam always wanted to give this community something she needed but never had.
 She does the work so that no one else has to go through motherhood alone.
 She had PPA/PPD/PPOCD with her first and it was isolating.
 She wants to keep making change locally as well as nationally to help parents see this doesn't need to be done alone.

 Melissa Burden

-Melissa is a patient advocate and dedicated volunteer for those who are struggling through Perinatal mood and anxiety disorders.
+Melissa is a patient advocate and dedicated volunteer for those who are struggling through perinatal mood and anxiety disorders.
 Melissa attended her first support group, the Village Circle, 3 months after the birth of her son, Elliott.
 In the depths of postpartum anxiety, this is where she found the help and voice that she needed.
-A year later, Melissa attended the GPS training through Perinatal Support Washington, so she could give back to her community what was so valuable and life-changing for her in her early Motherhood journey.
-Through this, she has discovered her life commitment and passion to finding new ways to reach those who are struggling, and remind new parents that they aren't alone.
-And that they can be well.
-Melissa enjoys spending her time exploring with her family, knitting, and looking through books at the local bookstore.
+A year later, Melissa attended the GPS training through Perinatal Support Washington, so she could give back to her community what was so valuable and life-changing for her in her early motherhood journey.
+Through this, she has discovered her life commitment and passion to find new ways to reach those who are struggling, and remind new parents that they aren't alone and that they can be well.
+She also works full time as the Warm Line Program Specialist at Perinatal Support WA, offering support to families all over WA as well as to the volunteers who help answer. â€‹

 Melody Eastman